tingofurro/subcolor/README.md

 Assume you represent data within a tree and need each node on the tree to be matched to a color.
 It would be nice that when going down the tree, there is a color convergence.

-# What does "equally spaced" means
+# What does "equally spaced" mean

 Using the HSL model for colors on a screen, this method makes sure the entire hue Spectrum is used, as well as almost all the Lightness spectrum.
 The Saturation is left constant to keep a unified feelings on all colors.